 - Step 2: Regain access to shared dashboards

-- Step 3: Follow best practices
+- Step 3: Follow best practices for future management

-Step 1: Understand dashboard ownership in Explore
+Step 1: Understand dashboard ownership in Analytics

 Before you start, remember these important points: